Business Resources for Private Sector Climate Service Providers

 This project is funded by a 2019 Great Lakes Integrated Sciences and Assessments (GLISA) small grant to the American Society of Adaptation Professionals.

-Join our Workshop: ASAP and GLISA are hosting a virtual workshop from September 22 - October 1, 2020, to help climate service providers access the very best climate data, information, and principles of practice for the Great Lakes region and enhance their knowledge and skills for applying them to their business.
+Join our Workshop: ASAP and GLISA hosted a virtual workshop from September 22 - October 1, 2020, to help climate service providers access the very best climate data, information, and principles of practice for the Great Lakes region and enhance their knowledge and skills for applying them to their business.

-The workshop goals include:
+The workshop goals included:

 - strengthening for-profit service providers’ competencies for using and building upon the climate data, information, services, and strategies that have been developed primarily by the public and social profit sectors to support development of high-quality, competitive adaptation services